The 7 Resume Mistakes We Found in 22 Out of 25 Real PM Resumes

 "Marketplace thinking" with no marketplace bullet.
 "A/B testing strategy" with no experiment mentioned anywhere.
 "Org design / operating model" with no org design outcome.
 "AI product strategy" with no AI product decision described.

 A skills section is not a wish list.
 It is a claim.
 And every claim a hiring manager cannot verify in the bullets below becomes a credibility risk.
-When someone lists "Strategic Problem-Solving" as a competency and then has no strategy bullet in their work experience, the hiring manager questions self-awareness.

-The rule is simple: if it is not demonstrated in a bullet, it does not belong in the skills section.
-Cut the list to tools you actually used, domains you demonstrated, and 3-4 strategic skills that ARE supported by your experience.
+- Cut the list to tools you actually used, domains you demonstrated, and 3-4 strategic skills that ARE supported by your experience

-The same applies to certifications.
-Undated certifications carry almost no weight.
+- Undated certifications carry almost no weight.
 A CSPO from 2019 and a CSPO from 2025 send very different signals.
 Add the year.

 7. Old roles taking space from current impact

-At 8+ years of experience, your resume has a real estate problem.
+These add zero value to a senior PM narrative.
 Every line given to a 2016 DevOps role is a line taken from your current PM work.

 "DevOps Engineer (2016-2018): Automated deployments via GitLab, reducing manual effort by 90%."

-The recovered space is valuable.
-Use it for one more detailed bullet in your current role showing a specific product decision: a prioritization call, a trade-off you navigated, or a feature you killed and why.
-That single bullet will do more for your candidacy than four old engineering bullets combined.
+That is enough.
+It shows technical depth without consuming space.
+Use the recovered space for one more detailed bullet in your current role showing a specific product decision: a prioritization call, a trade-off you navigated, or a feature you killed and why.

 The pattern underneath all 7